Gdoc/Admin

 As we can see, the share of children born outside of marriage has increased substantially in almost all OECD countries in recent decades.
 The exception is Japan, where there has been only a very minor increase.

-In 1970, most OECD countries saw less than 10% of children born outside of marriage.
-In 2014, the share had increased to more than 20% in most countries, and to more than half in some.
+In 1970, less than 10% of children were born outside of marriage in most OECD countries.
+In 2020, this share had increased to more than 30% in most countries and to more than half in some.

-The trend is not restricted to very rich countries.
-In Mexico and Costa Rica, for example, the increase has been very large, and today the majority of children are born to unmarried parents.
+The trend is not restricted to the richest countries.
+In Mexico and Costa Rica, for example, the increase has been very large, and today the majority of their children are born to unmarried parents.

-Single parenting is common, and in many countries, it has increased in recent decades
+Single parenting is common and has increased in many countries

-This chart shows the share of households of a single parent living with dependent children.
-There are large differences between countries.6
+The next chart shows the share of households comprised of a single parent who lives with dependent children.
+There are large differences between countries, but rates are increasing in many of them.

 The causes and situations leading to single parenting are varied, and unsurprisingly, single-parent families are very diverse in terms of socio-economic background and living arrangements, across countries, within countries, and over time.
 However, there are some common patterns:

 1. Women head the majority of single-parent households, and this gender gap tends to be stronger for parents of younger children.
-Across OECD countries, about 12% of children aged 0-5 years live with a single parent; 92% of these live with their mother.7
+Across OECD countries, about 10% of children aged 0-5 years live with only their mother, but less than 1% live with just their father.

 Same-sex marriage has become possible in many countries